 You will be assigned a locker with a private combination.
 Keep it private - sharing it with a few friends may lead to their sharing it with a few more friends.
-Lockers have combination padlocks; if you lose yours, you will have to pay a \$5.00 replacement fee.
+Lockers have combination padlocks; if you lose yours, you will have to pay for the cost of replacement.
+School lockers must be locked at all times by a school issued and approved lock.
+Nonschool locks are note allowed unless approved by Administration.
+Students who do not comply will have the non-school lock removed and may face additional disciplinary action.